Upward-Spiral-Science/chengchang/Assignment_8.md

 </table>

 Next, we tested whether these bins are independently sampled and identically distributed.
-The figures below show the covariance matrix and BIC score with GMM clustering.
+The figures below show the correlation matrix and BIC score with GMM clustering.
 Since the content in the off-diagonal is not 0 in the most part, it suggests that bins are not independent.
 But the optimal number of cluster is 1, which suggests that they are